Install GridOS Connect

 Apply during Foundation Installation using PDI

-See example manifest in the Foundation docs.
+See example {foundation-docs-base-url}/foundation-base-installation-guide/setup-infrastructure-layer.html#_minimal_manifest[manifest] in the Foundation docs.

 Set the property cpu_limits_enforcement to true under the k8s param_group with id k8s_all_group_vars, see example snippet below.